A great city break if you’re looking for a bit of la belle France, get the low down on 48 hours in Bordeaux.

 For some sea action head to Lacanau.
 This massive beach is a surfer’s paradise and is of course very busy in the summer months.

 As a beautiful city break, Bordeaux is great any time of year.
 I visited in late September and the weather was a very pleasant 22 degrees.
 The pleasure of the city is wandering and enjoying the lifestyle so come any time of year and enjoy some of the world’s best food and wine.

 Take a look at our booking partners to find a great deal on a hotel in Bordeaux.
 Expect to pay upwards of €50-60 for a simple hotel room, or closer to €100 per night for a more luxurious option.

-Take a look at our hotel booking partners.
-We’re paid via our advertising so if you book, we can keep this site going!
+(We’re paid via our advertising so if you book via any links in this article, we can keep this site going!)

 Have you been to Bordeaux or got any tips for a 48 hour trip to this great city?
 Comments below are welcome.

 Check flight prices to Bordeaux on our handy widget!